This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is a facial fracture diagnosed?

-Your caregiver will do a complete physical exam.
-Tell your caregiver about your symptoms and when they started.
+Your healthcare provider will do a complete physical exam.
+Tell your healthcare provider about your symptoms and when they started.
 Your eyesight, pupils, and eye movements will be checked.
-Your caregiver may use a device to look inside of your eye.
-Your caregiver will also check your face for skin wounds.
+Your healthcare provider may use a device to look inside of your eye.
+Your healthcare provider will also check your face for skin wounds.
 You may also need one or more of the following:

 - CT scan: This test is also called a CAT scan.
 An x-ray machine uses a computer to take pictures of your head.
 The pictures may show broken bones and damaged tissue and blood vessels.
-You may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given a dye before the pictures are taken to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 - Ultrasound: An ultrasound uses sound waves to show pictures on a monitor.
 An ultrasound may be done to check for damage to your facial bones and tissue.

 - X-rays: An x-ray is a picture of your facial bones and tissue.
-X-rays may be needed to help your caregiver see your broken facial bones.
+X-rays may be needed to help your healthcare provider see your broken facial bones.
 You may need to have more than one x-ray picture taken.

 How is a facial fracture treated?